 With Donald Trump as president in the USA, the threat of tariffs has been actualized in recent times.
 Not least within the automotive sector, which has been pointed out as a major loser.

-However, how such a scenario will affect Volvo Cars is difficult to predict at present, claims Johan Ekdahl.
+How such a scenario will affect Volvo Cars is, however, difficult to predict at present, claims Johan Ekdahl.

-But we are naturally following the development closely and looking at different scenarios, he says.
+But we are naturally following developments closely and looking at different scenarios, he says.

-The Volvo Cars share fell by more than 6 percent on the Stockholm Stock Exchange after the figures.
+The Volvo Cars share plummeted 11.1 percent on the Stockholm Stock Exchange after the report, to SEK 21.07.
+It is thus trading below the previous low level of SEK 21.85.